matheusfarocha/NeuralFeedback/README.md

 # NeuralFeedback

-A Flask web application for generating reviews with customizable parameters.
+A Flask web application that generates persona-based reviewer feedback using the NeuralSeek API, with optional Gemini summarization for chat insights.

 ## Features

-- Text input for review content
+- Text area for describing a product or idea
-- Slider control for number of reviews (1-20)
-- Modern, responsive UI with black theme
+- Slider to choose how many reviewers to generate (1-10)
+- Persona-driven reviewer cards with tone, rating, and feedback
+- Live chat per reviewer with automatic feedback summarization
+- Glassmorphism-inspired dark UI styling responsive across devices

 ## Setup